CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 	`sudo apt-get install openjdk-11-jre`

-CIS currently tests with JRE versions 8 and 11.0.2.
+CIS currently tests with JRE versions 8 and 11.
 However, the Dashboard may run successfully with later versions of JRE.
-Below is a useful command to uninstall versions of JRE:
+Below is a example command to uninstall a specific version of JRE:

 	`sudo apt-get autoremove openjdk-14-jre`

+Replace `14` above with the desired version to uninstall.

 <a name="applicationServerInstallation"></a>
 ### Application Server ###

-It is recommended to [download and install Apache Tomcat 9](https://www.digitalocean.com/community/tutorials/install-tomcat-9-ubuntu-1804) to support CIS-CAT Pro Dashboard v2.0.0+.
+It is recommended to [utilize Apache Tomcat 9](https://tomcat.apache.org/download-90.cgi) with CIS-CAT Pro Dashboard v2.0.0+.
+We have found [this site]((https://www.digitalocean.com/community/tutorials/install-tomcat-9-ubuntu-1804) useful to guide installation.
+The below instructions will assume installation of Apache Tomcat 9.

 Should Apache Tomcat 8 be required by your organization for prior versions of Dashboard, follow [this article](https://www.digitalocean.com/community/tutorials/how-to-install-apache-tomcat-8-on-ubuntu-16-04), through the end of Step 6.

-The below instructions will assume installation of Apache Tomcat 9.
+The specific versions of Tomcat 8 or 9 mentioned in the installation articles are no longer available for download, but the instructions are still applicable to currently available downloads.

+As an example, if your version of tomcat is 9.0.39, your curl command would look like the below:

+	curl -O paste_the_copied_link_here

 The CIS Apache Tomcat 9 Benchmark provides prescriptive guidance for establishing a secure configuration posture for Apache Tomcat versions 9 running on Linux.
 CIS recommends consulting this guidance in addition to CIS-CAT specific configurations.
 For example, many of the recommendations make the assumption that the privileged access is granted only to `tomcat_admin`.
 See [CIS Tomcat Benchmark](https://workbench.cisecurity.org/benchmarks/4439/files).